WinWire Named Finalist in the 2025 Microsoft Partner of the Year Awards for Modern Workplace for Frontline Workers

 Accelerating Oncology Therapeutics and Revolutionizing Operations through Intelligent, AI-Powered Frontline Solutions

-SANTA CLARA, Calif., Nov.
-12, 2025 /PRNewswire/ -- WinWire today announced it has been named a finalist in the Modern Workplace for Frontline Workers category of the 2025 Microsoft Partner of the Year Awards for delivering measurable outcomes on Microsoft Cloud for a large genomics-based drug discovery company.
+HYDERABAD, India, Nov.
+13, 2025 /PRNewswire/ -- WinWire today announced it has been named a finalist in the Modern Workplace for Frontline Workers category of the 2025 Microsoft Partner of the Year Awards for delivering measurable outcomes on Microsoft Cloud for a large genomics-based drug discovery company.
 The company was honored among a global field of top Microsoft partners for demonstrating excellence in innovation and implementation of customer solutions based on Microsoft technology.

 "Being recognized as a Global Microsoft Partner of the Year 2025 reinforces our focus on building impactful, industry-leading solutions on the Microsoft platform," said Ashu Goel, CEO of WinWire.
 "By harnessing Agentic AI @ Scale, we're empowering healthcare and life sciences enterprises to reimagine what's possible and lead the new era of Frontier Firms.
 "We're also honored to be selected for Microsoft's Agentic Partner Alliance, a testament to our leadership in building trusted AI solutions."